Washington state health experts echo call to resume administering Johnson & Johnson COVID vaccine

 Washington state health experts echoed federal advisers and regulators on Friday in calling to resume the use of the Johnson & Johnson COVID-19 vaccine, after an 11-day pause in response to 15 women developing blood clots out of nearly 8 million people who received the vaccine.

-The Centers for Disease Control and Prevention and Food and Drug Administration announced that the pause was lifted, shortly after an advisory panel to the CDC said the shots should resume.
+The Centers for Disease Control and Prevention and Food and Drug Administration announced the recommended pause was lifted, shortly after an advisory panel to the CDC said the shots should resume.

-It was unclear when the single-dose Johnson & Johnson shots could resume in Washington state.
+It was unclear when the single-dose Johnson & Johnson shots could resume in Washington.

-The state Department of Health says it won’t have any new information until after the Western States Scientific Safety Review Workgroup meets Friday evening from 4:30-6:30 p.m.
-That group could recommend that shots restart.
+The state Department of Health says it wouldn’t have any new information until after the Western States Scientific Safety Review Workgroup met Friday evening to review restarting Johnson & Johnson vaccinations.
+That group could recommend that Washington, Oregon, Nevada and California follow the federal guidance.

-But health experts and officials were quick to promote the end of the Johnson & Johnson pause.
+But health experts and officials were quick to promote the end of the federally recommended Johnson & Johnson pause.

-“This is a very important vaccine and we need all of the vaccines that we have available use for us to be able stop this pandemic,” Deborah Fuller, a vaccine expert at the University of Washington, said in a news conference Friday afternoon.
+“This is a very important vaccine and we need all of the vaccines that we have available to use for us to be able stop this pandemic,” Deborah Fuller, a vaccine expert at the University of Washington, said in a news conference Friday afternoon.

-The pause in Washington came just two days before the state opened vaccine eligibility to everyone age 16 and older, and clinics that planned to administer Johnson & Johnson either canceled appointments or switched to the other two vaccines, Pfizer-BioNTech and Moderna, which both require two doses.
+The pause in Washington came just two days before the state opened vaccine eligibility to everyone age 16 and older, and clinics that planned to administer Johnson & Johnson either canceled appointments or switched to the other two vaccines, Pfizer-BioNTech and Moderna, both of which require two doses.

 The one-dose shot accounts for a significantly smaller portion of the state’s vaccine allocation, Michele Roberts, acting assistant health secretary, said earlier this week in a DOH briefing.
-The state expects to receive about 4,300 doses in early May.
+The state expects to receive about 4,300 Johnson & Johnson doses in early May.

 Dr. Jeff Duchin, public health officer for Public Health — Seattle & King County, said Friday the CDC advisory panel had made it clear that the benefits of resuming vaccination with the Johnson & Johnson vaccine outweighed the risks to individuals and for the entire U.S. population.